 Bowel Cancer Screening Centre

 Bowel cancer is the third most common cancer in the UK and the second most common cause of cancer death.
-Screening helps to detect bowel cancer, or early signs of it, at an early stage and can prevent unnecessary deaths.
+Screening helps detect bowel cancer, or early signs of it, at an early stage and can help prevent unnecessary deaths.

 About the test